fenago/oracle19c-administration/md/Lab_17.md

-# How to Unlock a User in Oracle
+# Unlock a User in Oracle

 **Summary**: In this lab, you will learn how to unlock a user in Oracle by using the `ALTER USER ACCOUNT UNLOCK` statement.

 To unlock a user in Oracle, you follow these steps: